kristianduke/kristianduke/README.md

 # 💫 About Me:
-Developer currently working in Unity and website development. <br>Mostly experienced in C# and competent in Java, Python and JavaScript.
+Developer currently working in Unity and website development. <br>Most experienced in C# but also competent in Java, Python and JavaScript.
+My main passion is game development and am currently working on a variety of game systems to be used in an upcoming personal project.

 ## 🌐 Socials: